-Overview: Convergence awarded a proof of concept grant to Aligned Intermediary in Q3 2018.
-The grant will support AI in the coordination and design of the Climate Finance Partnership (CFP), an unprecedented blended finance partnership between the world’s largest asset manager - BlackRock - and leading philanthropies and governments.
+Overview: Convergence awarded a proof of concept grant to Aligned Climate Capital (formerly Aligned Intermediary) in Q3 2018.
+The grant will support Aligned Climate Capital in the coordination and design of the Climate Finance Partnership (CFP), an unprecedented blended finance partnership between the world’s largest asset manager - BlackRock - and leading philanthropies and governments.

 Government and philanthropic partners include the Governments of France and Germany, the William and Flora Hewlett Foundation, the Jeremy and Hannelore Grantham Environmental Trust, and the IKEA Foundation.
 The consortium has jointly committed to develop a flagship blended private infrastructure equity fund for climate infrastructure projects and companies in emerging markets.